vikrambhat2/movie-rag-api/readme.md

 ### Why Two Approaches?

-**Demonstrates:**
-- Understanding of trade-offs
+- Understand the trade-offs between the approaches
-- When to use controlled vs autonomous systems
+- Aalyse When to use controlled vs autonomous systems
 - Practical application of agentic AI
 - Production thinking (stable + experimental)

-**Production Strategy:**
-- Use traditional for common queries (fast, reliable, 90% of traffic)
-- Use agent for complex analytical questions (flexible, 10% of traffic)
-- Monitor agent performance, promote successful patterns to traditional

----

 ### RAG Architecture: Database + LLM